 Term Definition Frontline supervisor The first level of leadership that has direct oversight of employees within operational units of the organization.
 Frontline worker An employee who does not have any other employees reporting directly to them.
 High risk situations Work activities or situations that have previously been shown in in incident data to be associated with serious or fatal incidents.
 High value controls The hierarchy of controls consists of five layers of defenses used to protect against hazards in the workplace ranging from the most effective (Elimination) to the least effective (personal protective equipment or PPE).
 The layers are Elimination, Substitution, Engineering, Administrative, and PPE.
 High value controls are Elimination, Substitution, and Engineering because the effectiveness of the control is not susceptible to human error.
 Human performance reliability The suite of knowledge, skills and capabilities required to anticipate, control, and respond to unplanned issues and error.
 Incident An unplanned, undesired event that adversely affects normal operations, not limited to CPUC reportable ignitions.
-IOU Investor-owned utility.
-ITO Independent transmission operator.
-Lagging indicator An outcome or output measure that is backward-looking, describing a past event.
+Individual contributor An employee that does not have any other employees directly reporting to them. ΙΤΟ Independent transmission owner Lagging indicator An outcome or output measure that is backward-looking, describing a past event.
 Leading indicator An input measure that is predictive of a future event.
 Learning organization An organization skilled at creating, acquiring, and transferring knowledge, and at modifying its behavior to reflect new knowledge and insights.

-Near miss An unplanned event that did not result in injury, illness, or damage, but had the potential to do so.
+Term Definition Near miss An unplanned event that did not result in injury, illness, or damage, but had the potential to do so.
 Note that in other contexts, Energy Safety uses the term "risk event" instead of "near miss" but uses "near miss" in this document as it is a more commonly understood term in the safety culture context.

-Term Definition Operations The parts of a business that affect the production, distribution, and service necessary for a company to function.
+Operations The parts of a business that affect the production, distribution, and service necessary for a company to function.
 For the purposes of this assessment, electrical operations, field services, transmissions, substations, and distribution are considered part of operations, but generation is not.
 Operational leaders Supervisors working in the levels of management within operations ranging from frontline supervisors (who have direct oversight of employees) to executive level senior operational leaders (e.g., chief operating officer [COO]).
 OSHA reportable incidents Fatal and extremely serious injuries or illnesses, such as amputation, eye loss, in-patient hospitalization, or fatality, required to be reported to OSHA within defined time periods.
 OSHA stands for the Occupational Safety and Health Administration of the United States Department of Labor.
+Psychological safety Psychological safety refers to a quality in a work environment where employees feel safe to voice ideas, willingly seek feedback, provide honest feedback, collaborate, take risks, and experiment.
 Root cause analysis A systematic process for identifying root causes of problems or events and an approach for responding to them.
 Safety audit A structured process whereby information is collected relating to the efficiency, effectiveness, and reliability of a company's total health and safety management system.
-SMJUs Small and multi-jurisdictional utilities.
-Systemic risk Vulnerabilities that could result in cascading or broad failures across the utility.
-Upset conditions Interruptions in the regular running of work processes or other planned activity.
+SMJUs Small and multi-jurisdictional utilities Systemic risk Vulnerabilities that could result in cascading or broad failures across the electrical corporation.

+Term Definition Upset conditions Interruptions in the regular running of work processes or other planned activity.
 Weak signal An indicator of a potentially emerging issue that may become significant in the future.